BenSheridanEdwards/Boris_Bikes/README.md

 ## <a name="Story">User Stories</a>

 ```
-As a person,
+As a cyclist,
 So that I can use a bike,
 I'd like a docking station to release a bike.

-As a person,
+As a cyclist,
-So that I can use a good bike,
+So that I can make use of a working bike,
-I'd like to see if a bike is working
+I'd like to see if a bike is working.

-As a person,
+As a cyclist,
-So that I can use a bike,
+So I can return bikes I've hired,
-I'd like to get a bike from a docking station.
+I'd like to be able to dock them at a docking station.

-As a person,
-So that I can use a good bike,
-I'd like to see if a bike is working

 As a member of the public
-So I can return bikes I've hired
-I want to dock my bike at the docking station

-As a member of the public
-So I can decide whether to use the docking station
+So I can only receive working bikes from the station,
-I want to see a bike that has been docked
+I don't want to receive broken bikes from a docking station.

 As a member of the public,
 So that I am not confused and charged unnecessarily,